sykesm/dav-blobstore/README.md

-## Simple Bosh dav Blob Store
+## Simple dav blob store for bosh

-There are times when you want to share a bosh release but you really don't want to deal with the expense of getting an s3 or swift blob store up on the internet.
-All you really want is a very simple blob store that provides good read access to the public and authenticated write access for yourself.
+There are times when you want to share a bosh release but you really don't want to deal with the expense of setting up an s3 or swift blob store up on the internet.
+All you really want is a very simple blob store that provides basic read access to the public and authenticated write access for yourself.

 Okay - even if you don't have that problem, I did.
 And when I did have that problem, I didn't want to deal with standing up the ruby "simple" blob store